heptarch/heptarch.github.io/drafts/tarkovsky.md

 of secrets.
 Come, let me show you one of them.

-I spent the summer of 2012 as a student archivist at the "Andrei Tarkovsky International Institute", a slightly anarchic repository of the great director's effects, situated at 91, Via di San Niccolò.
-I slept in a small room---more of a closet---next to the opposite a master "profumiere", from whose workshop the most ex
+I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute.
+The "Institute" is, in point of fact, little more than a disorganized repository of the great director's final effects.
+His son, Andrei, who usualy holidays there in the summer, was in Mykonos, so my archival duties

+situated at 91, Via di San
+Niccolò.
+I slept in a small
+room---more of a closet---next to the opposite a master "profumiere", from whose workshop the most ex